FlyOne Armenia

 FlyOne Armenia LLC, styled as FlyOne Armenia, is an Armenian low-cost airline based in Yerevan, Armenia.
 It is a subsidiary of the Moldovan low-cost airline FlyOne.

+It is banned from flying in the EU, however, it serves destinations within the EU using wet-leased planes from other operators, including its parent company.

 History

 The airline was created following a 60 million euro ($67.8 million) investment by Moldovan airline FlyOne.
 The airline was granted its Air Operator's Certificate on 29 October 2021 and began operations on 18 December 2021 with a direct flight to Lyon.

 In late 2021, Chairman of FlyOne, Vladimir Cebotari, said that the airline was negotiating the lease of three A321-200s in total, including the units assigned to the new Armenian carrier.